-4. Review your Student Aid Report.
+4. Review your FAFSA Submission Summary

-Once your FAFSA has been processed by the Department of Education, you will receive a Student Aid Report (SAR).
-This email reviews estimates of your eligibility, as well as any additional steps required to receive federal funding.
+Once your FAFSA has been processed by the U.S. Department of Education, you will receive a FAFSA Submission Summary of your submitted data.
+This email states your eligibility, as well as any additional steps required to receive federal funding.